Sharadh/sharadh.github.io/_posts/2021-04-02-value-of-documentation.md

 ## Caution: Confirmation Bias
 I'll throw in a note of caution before we end: beware [confirmation bias].
 If we're super-enthusiastic believers in writing documentation, it's totally normal that we can take it too far.
 Put bluntly: sometimes writing docs **is not** the right thing to do, but we might do it because we think it's generally a good thing.

-I like to check myself when I get pushback from a colleague and try to honestly answer this: am I intentionally doing it intentionally because it's useful, or automatically because it scratches an itch?
+I like to check myself when I get push-back from a colleague, and try to honestly answer: am I doing it intentionally because it's useful, or automatically because it scratches an itch?

-The latter is totally ok, as long as we don't ask someone else to follow suit.
+The latter is totally okay, as long as we don't ask someone else to follow suit.

 ## Mental Note: Types of Leadership
 My reasoned guess is that this specific situation my colleague was in was difficult because the technical leader in question was leading by authority, which left little room for perspectives different from theirs.
 It's the latest reminder that I need to consciously practice different styles of leadership.
 If I'm truly committed to making diversity work in tech, I need to cultivate a style that can allow different opinions - even ones that I don't personally resonate with or have seen to work!